 Should I Hire an Architect?

 So diving right in … we thought we’d start a Why series of posts and the first big Why topic we decided to tackle was: Why you should hire an architect.
-As Chicago residential architects, we’ve met with scores of homeowners to talk about their home building projects over the years.
-Sometimes we’re introduced by mutual friends in a social setting, chatting casually with them and offering suggestions; at other times, we’ll meet formally in our studio with potential clients.
+As Chicago residential architects, we’ve met with scores of homeowners to talk about their home building projects.
+Sometimes we’re introduced by mutual friends in a social setting and over a casual chat we’ll offer suggestions; other times, we’ll meet formally in our studio with potential clients.
 Before our services are retained, a topic that frequently comes up is, “Do I really need to hire an architect for this project?”

 If you’re here visiting our site as a first-time home buyer thinking about renovating a vintage home, or you’re finally ready to embark on your dream of building a vacation home, “Should I hire an architect?” or “Can the builder do this for me?” has probably crossed your mind, too.
 As architects, specializing in one-of-a-kind homes for over 25 years, the answer is simple — “Yes, you should hire an architect!”